 Because of the economic value of the system, Cordeck’s In Floor Cellular Raceway System was chosen to be implemented in the new library built during the Deming High School expansion.
 The two-story steel frame construction merged the structural decking and the wire management system, speeding construction up and making it efficient and cost-effective.

-Deming High School is the only public high school in the county, educating over 1,300 students and employing over 150 people.
-The original building was built in 1955, and in great need of updating.
-This lead to the expansion of the school's library and Cordeck's wire management being implemented.
+Deming High School is the only public high school in the county, educating over 1,300 students and with over 150 employees.
+The original building was built in 1955 and in great need of expansion.
+This lead to the expansion of the school’s library and Cordeck’s wire management being implemented.